DigitalAkhee/navist/README.md

 - past exams questions
 - And past test question

-## The use of technology,

-such as Navist, can contribute to achieving several of the United Nations' Sustainable Development Goals (SDGs), including:
+### The use of technology such as Navist, can contribute to achieving several of the United Nations' Sustainable Development Goals (SDGs), including:

 - **SDG 4**: Quality Education: Navist can provide students with access to educational resources and support their learning, which can improve educational outcomes and promote lifelong learning.